-A ll you really need to make ginger-garlic paste is good fresh ginger and garlic.
-Optionally you can add salt, oil or turmeric to further preserve the paste, but this is not essential.
+All you really need to make a ginger-garlic paste is good fresh ginger and garlic.
+Optionally you can add salt, oil, or turmeric to further preserve the paste, but this is not essential.
 You can opt to use all of these natural preservatives, one, or even none of them.

 Some recipes for ginger-garlic paste use water in the mixture.
-I prefer to not do this, as it shortens the natural shelf life of the paste and will cause problems when cooked with.
-Adding water in ginger-garlic paste makes it split and dangerously splutter when added to your dish on high heat.
+I prefer to not do this, as it shortens the natural shelf life of the paste and will cause problems when cooked.
+Adding water to ginger garlic paste makes it split and dangerously splutter when added to your dish on high heat.
 Without water, it is much easier to handle while cooking and will last longer in the fridge.

 Of course, you’ll find ginger-garlic paste readily available in most Indian grocery stores and even some supermarkets in the UK.
-However, the ready to purchase version doesn’t come near to the pure flavour that you get by making your own.
+However, the ready-to-purchase version doesn’t come near to the pure flavor that you get by making your own.
 Homemade is cheaper, only takes a few minutes, and is every bit worth the effort.

 Always use a clean-dry utensil to take out your ginger-garlic paste to avoid spoiling.

 - Cut the ginger into rough pieces about the same size as the garlic.